Pac-Land: Gameplay

 Controlling Pac-Man, the player is tasked with reaching the end of each level while avoiding enemies and other obstacles.
 Stages are known in-game as "trips" and are broken into four sections — the first three have Pac-Man running to return a lost fairy back to "Fairyland", and the last having Pac-Man return home to his family.
 Pressing either of the directional buttons will make Pac-Man walk in that direction, and repeatedly tapping either button will make him run.
 Pac-Man can also jump over pits and obstacles by pressing the jump button.

 In each stage, Pac-Man will encounter the four ghosts from the original game — Blinky, Pinky, Inky and Clyde — alongside a purple ghost named Sue, originally a replacement for Clyde in Ms. Pac-Man.
 Eating large flashing Power Pellets will cause the ghosts to turn blue for a short time, allowing Pac-Man to eat them for bonus points.
 The ghosts are often seen driving vehicles, such as airplanes, buses, cars, pogo-sticks and flying saucers, and will sometimes drop miniature ghost enemies from the air to try and hit Pac-Man.
 Other types of obstacles are also present in stages, such as water-spewing fire hydrants, springboards, falling logs, quicksand and geysers.

 Trips consist of cities, forests, deserts and abandoned castles.
 Most trip sections end with a large sign saying "BREAK TIME" with a church on a hill in the background, and bonus points are awarded for jumping at certain points at the end of each section.
 The final section of a trip gives Pac-Man a special pair of boots that will allow him to jump infinitely into the air, and tasks the player with returning home to Pac-Man's family.
 The player can find hidden items by pushing against specific objects in certain stages, including a helmet that protects Pac-Man from falling mini ghosts, an item that makes Pac-Man temporarily invincible and a Galaxian flagship that awards the player a large sum of points.
 Jumping in certain spots will reveal fruit items that can be consumed for points.

-The game features the theme song from the Pac-Man television series, which plays in a constant loop throughout.
+The game features the theme song from the Pac-Man television series, composed by Hoyt Curtin, which plays in a constant loop throughout.
 The North American version of the game by Midway features the characters being re-designed to more closely resemble the designs found in the show, while the Japanese Namco version has the characters modeled after Pac-Man marketing material and cabinet artwork.
-It's currently unknown what version the European version looks like.
+It has yet to be known what version the European version looks like until further investigations.